 Lord Mulaivana Nathar:

-The place has been a forest with jasmine garden once upon a time.
-Hence the Shiva at this place is called as Mullaivana Nathar (Lord of the Jasmine Garden).
-The Shiva Lingam of the presiding deity, Lord Mullaivana Nathar in the main sanctum of this temple is a Swayambu (self-manifested ) Lingam, it is one out of the 64 in the world.
+In ancient times, this location was a forest adorned with a beautiful jasmine garden.
+Hence, the Shiva Lingam at this sacred site is known as Mullaivana Nathar, meaning “Lord of the Jasmine Garden.”
+The Lingam of the presiding deity, Lord Mullaivana Nathar, found within the main sanctum of the temple, is a self-manifested (Swayambu) Lingam, one among the 64 in the world.

 The Temple Atmosphere:

-A Short Video About the Greatness of the Temple
+Short Video About the Greatness of the Temple

-Temple Surroundings:
+Temple Surroundings

 Temple Architecture